-09Dec(Dec 9)3:00 PM15(Dec 15)11:30 AMIn The Presence of Love: A Metta and Qigong Retreat3:00 PM - 11:30 AM (15) Upper Retreat Hall Teacher(s): JoAnna Hardy; Erin Selover, MFT; Vinny Ferraro; Teja Bell (qigong) No prerequisite
+09Dec(Dec 9)3:00 PM15(Dec 15)11:30 AMIn The Presence of Love: A Metta and Qigong Retreat3:00 PM - 11:30 AM (15) Upper Retreat Hall Teacher(s): JoAnna Hardy; Erin Treat; Vinny Ferraro; Teja Bell (qigong); Cara Lai (assistant) No prerequisite

-Dates: Monday, December 9, 3:00pm - Sunday, December 15, 11:30am; 6 nights Sliding Scale: TBD, PLUS a donation to the teacher(s) and retreat staff.
+Dates: Monday, December 9, 3:00pm - Sunday, December 15, 11:30am; 6 nights Sliding Scale: $1600 - 700, PLUS a donation to the teacher(s) and retreat staff.
 Code 316R19.
-16 CE credits available for $160 for
+This retreat is now in session.

 Dates: Monday, December 9, 3:00pm – Sunday, December 15, 11:30am; 6 nights

-Sliding Scale: TBD, PLUS a donation to the teacher(s) and retreat staff.
+Sliding Scale: $1600 – 700, PLUS a donation to the teacher(s) and retreat staff.
 Code 316R19.

 This silent retreat will focus on cultivating the quality of loving kindness (metta in Pali), infusing our hearts, minds and bodies with a strong caring wisdom.
 Mindful presence and loving kindness are essential to living a spiritual life.
 Awareness as developed through mindfulness practice leads to clarity, insight and understanding.
 Loving kindness practices open the heart, allow a kind embrace of ourselves, and connect us intimately with all of life.
 The fusion of these qualities helps us to respond more compassionately to the challenges that we encounter in ourselves and in the world.